Research has proven that dogs have a range of emotional responses, similar to our own in many ways.

 There are no magic solutions!

-Behaviour modification can be hard work and requires commitment and patience!
+Behaviour adjustment can be hard work and requires commitment and patience!

 In many cases your dog will benefit hugely, just from committing to a training programme to improve your relationship and enrich their lives.